Havarti and Asparagus Quiche | Made by Meaghan Moineau

 Can I make guacamole in advance?

-Yes, you can prepare guacamole a few hours in advance.
-Just make sure to store it with plastic wrap pressed against the surface to prevent browning.
-The lime juice also helps preserve its vibrant color.
+Yes, you can make guacamole a few hours in advance.
+Just be sure to store it properly with plastic wrap pressed directly onto the surface to minimize browning.
+Adding extra lime juice can also help preserve its color and flavor.

 Nutrition